priyankapriyadarshini50/Hangman/README.md

 * Also, I have followed object oriented programming structure for better code modularity and reusability.
 * Added django logging for production ready and for better troubleshooting.
+* Customize the Django User model as per the game requirement
 * Hybrid JWT secure cookie based Authentication is implemented to secure the rest APIs endpoints and user is able to securly login and play games and logout of the application.
 * Store the refresh token in an HttpOnly cookie (protected from JS access)
 * I have set authentication middleware to accept and validate the cookies
+* Swagger has been integrated with the Django game Application

 New game
 -----------------------